SOwOphie/wsedit/README.md

   you're currently editing, filter all lines by indentation depth and build a dictionary out of those at a specified level.

-* __Rudimentary syntax highlighting__: Highlights keywords, strings and
+* __Pragmatic syntax highlighting__: Highlights keywords, strings and comments
-  comments according to your configuration file.
+  according to your configuration file.
 Default patterns are availabe in `lang/*.wsconf`.

 * __Character class highlighting__: Not as powerful as full-on syntax highlighting, it will instead color your text by character class (e.g. operators -> yellow, brackets -> brown, numbers -> red, ...).
-This, in combination with the syntax highlighting, will offer a comfortable editing experience while being easy to tweak yourself.
+This, in combination with the syntax highlighting, offers a comfortable editing experience while being easy to tweak yourself.

 * __The usual selection editing, interacting directly with the system